LoserfruitSimp/spiider34/README.md

 ### Tag gallery

 By clicking 'M' in the viewer, you are displayed with a gallery of all posts related to the inputed tag.
 By clicking a post, the selected file will be displayed in the viewer and by holding the left control key and clicking, the file will be sent to a new tab.
+Clicking 'T' brings you to the tag viewer.
+This pages shows you the top tags found in your search.

 # Setup